ProyectoIntegrador2018/entrenamiento_modelos/README.md

  * [Yarn](https://yarnpkg.com/)
  * [Python](https://www.python.org)

-After installing please you can follow this simple steps:
+After installing, you can follow these simple steps:

 1. Clone this repository into your local machine